Located at a well-equipped and modern campus in Bukit Timah, the all-through GESS offers students the choice of a German or IB education.

 The school uses the popular app Seesaw in all grades to update parents on their child’s learning journey.

-In the 2018 IB results, the average score was 34 (the average IB score for Singapore was 34.56) and there was a 91% pass rate; this average is well above the global average of 29.78.
-In 2018, which is considerably higher than the global average.
-Since 2015 the school’s average IB score has ranged from 31-35, and its consistency in academic performance is reassuring.
-IB graduates typically attend universities in the US, UK, Germany, Netherlands and Canada.
+In the 2021 IB results, the average score was 35, the highest score was 44, and there was a 100% pass rate.
+Its scores are above global averages and puts the school in the mid-range of international schools in Singapore.
+Since 2015 the school’s average IB score has ranged from 31 – 35, and its consistency in academic performance is reassuring.
+IB graduates typically attend universities in the US, UK, Germany, Netherlands, and Canada.